brettdowney/brettdowney.github.io/README.md

 **Follow the steps below to learn how to host and format your resume on GitHub Pages.**

 ### Create a GitHub Repository
 This is where you are going to store and host your resume.
 GitHub provides users with a platform to manage their projects and also their text documentation.
-In the *Modern Technical Writing*, Etter recommends using a distributed version control systems like Git.
+In *Modern Technical Writing*, Etter recommends using a distributed version control systems like Git.
 This allows for the storage of your text documentation in the same repository as your source code.
 It is also a benefit for when you want to update your project or have other developers contribute to it or review.
 1. Log in to your [GitHub account](https://github.com/login)
 2. Click on the `[+]` button in the upper right-hand corner of the page
 3. Select `[New repository]`from the drop down menu